June 21 – July 12, 2020

 Coaching Sessions with David Stern

-Each student will have a minimum of three hour-long coaching sessions with Mr. Stern on pre-assigned repertoire that will be performed in the final concert.
+Each week, Heifetz Baroque students will have two hour-long coaching sessions with Mr. Stern on pre-assigned repertoire that will be performed in the final concert.
 These coaching sessions will initially be accompanied by harpsichord, and then a full complement of strings (performing at A = 440 but in period-informed style), coached and led by Heifetz Institute faculty with renowned expertise in Baroque and early-Classical performance and style.
 Students will also be provided with ample practice and ensemble rehearsal time for their repertory.

 Private Lessons with Dominique Labelle

-During the ten-day course, each participant will receive three hour-long private lessons with the renowned vocal pedagogue Dominique Labelle, Professor of Voice at the Schulich School of Music at McGill University.
+During the three-week course, each participant will receive two hour-long private lessons per week with the renowned vocal pedagogue Dominique Labelle, Professor of Voice at the Schulich School of Music at McGill University.
 Material to be studied in these lessons (whether repertoire or technical study) will be decided in consultation with the instructors.

 Studio Performance Class

 Each participant will also have the opportunity to perform their repertory before their studio colleagues in sessions led by Mr. Stern and Ms. Labelle.